dougcunha/NetTools/README.md

 ## Third-Party Credits

-This project uses the following open source libraries:
+This project uses the following open-source libraries:

-- [Spectre.Console](https://github.com/spectreconsole/spectre.console) - For beautiful and interactive console UIs.
+- [Spectre.Console](https://github.com/spectreconsole/spectre.console) – For beautiful and interactive console UIs.
-- [System.CommandLine](https://github.com/dotnet/command-line-api) - For building robust command-line interfaces in .NET.
+- [System.CommandLine](https://github.com/dotnet/command-line-api) – For building robust command-line interfaces in .NET.

 Special thanks to the maintainers and contributors of these libraries for enabling a better developer experience!